doston12/studyuz/README.md

 2. MySql is used as DMBS

-3. HTML5&CSS3 and JSP is used for front-end
+3. HTML5&CSS3, BOOTSTRAP, jquery and JSP is used for front-end